World tree

 From Northern Antiquities, an English translation of the Prose Edda from 1847.
 Painted by Oluf Olufsen Bagge.

-The world tree is a motif present in several religions and mythologies, particularly Indo-European, Siberian, and Native American religions.
+The world tree, also known as the cosmic tree, is a motif present in several religions and mythologies, particularly Indo-European, Siberian, and Native American religions.
 The world tree is represented as a colossal tree which supports the heavens, thereby connecting the heavens, the terrestrial world, and, through its roots, the underworld.
 It may also be strongly connected to the motif of the tree of life, but it is the source of wisdom of the ages.

 Specific world trees include Égig érő fa in Hungarian mythology, Ağaç Ana in Turkic mythology, Kenac' Car in Armenian mythology, Modun in Mongol mythology, Yggdrasil in Norse mythology, Irminsul in Germanic mythology, the oak in Slavic, Finnish and Baltic, Jianmu (建木 (jiànmù)) in Chinese mythology, and in Hindu mythology the Ashvattha (a Ficus religiosa).

 General description

 Diffusion

 Scholarship states that many Eurasian mythologies share the motif of the "world tree", "cosmic tree", or "Eagle and Serpent Tree".
 More specifically, it shows up in "Haitian, Finnish, Lithuanian, Hungarian, Indian, Chinese, Japanese, Norse, Siberian and northern Asian Shamanic folklore".